JB Publishing Ltd t/a The Wotton Times Privacy Statement

 Using your data to market your services

-The Wotton Times (The Wotton Directory Ltd) is a news company delivering information about local events, products and services.
+JB Publishing Ltd t/a The Wotton Times is a news company delivering information about local events, products and services.
 Business, charity and event information is shared with the request of the business or charity and is in good faith.
 The information is shared via the regular printed newspaper, the website and in some instances on social media.
 You may also have asked us to distribute leaflets alongside the newspaper.
 Therefore when instructed by you, we are agreeing to advertise your business, product, service, event, charity information as given to us for that purpose.

 Under data protection law, you have the right to ask us for a copy of the information we hold about you, and to have any inaccuracies corrected or removed.
 You may also ask us to delete or cease processing all personal data held by us or any processor with which we have shared your data.
 We may not always be able to comply with a request for deletion, but you can ask us to cease processing your data.
 In addition, you have the right to be informed about the data we collect, where it is located and with whom it is shared.
 If you require more information please either contact us in writing, by telephone or email.